MohamedAhmed-Dev1/local-llm-agent-tools/README.md

 1. Open LM Studio and navigate to your `mcp.json` file
 2. Choose which tools you want from the files in this repo
-3. Copy the content into your `mcp.json`
+3. Copy the content into your `mcp.json` under `"mcpServers"`
 4. Restart LM Studio

-If you want all three tools at once, use `full-mcp-config.json` as a reference.
+If you want both tools at once, use `full-mcp-config.json` as a reference.

 ---